sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 To configure a webhook on the Sourcegraph side, set the [`"plugin.webhooks"` property in the Bitbucket Server configuration](../admin/external_service/bitbucket_server.md#webhooks).
 Once that is configured Sourcegraph automatically makes sure in the background that a global webhook for usage with [Campaigns](../user/campaigns.md) is created on the Bitbucket Server instance.

-### Experimental: faster ACL permissions fetching
+### Experimental: fast permission syncing

-The plugin also supports an optional, experimental method of faster ACL permissions fetching that aims to improve the speed of fetching a user's permissions from Bitbucket (which can reduce the time a user has to wait to run a search if their permissions data has expired).
+The plugin also supports an optional, experimental method of faster ACL permissions syncing that aims to improve the speed of fetching a user's permissions from Bitbucket (which can reduce the time a user has to wait to run a search if their permissions data has expired).

 You can enable this feature when [configuring the connection to your Bitbucket Server instance on Sourcegraph](../admin/external_service/bitbucket_server.md#repository-permissions).

 The speed improvements are subtle and more noticeable for larger instances with thousands of repositories.

-To learn how and why this works, read the [fast permissions technical details](#fast-permissions-fetching) section below.
+To learn how and why this works, read the [through technical details of fast permission syncing](#fast-permissions-syncing) below.

 ### Technical Details